krishank98/elastic-beanstalk/README.md

 # Deploy to AWS Elastic Beanstalk with Node.js & MongoDB

-### This project is for use on AWS Elastic Beanstalk.
+### This project is for use on AWS Elastic Beanstalk..

 [Contact me](https://www.aaronwht.com) if you run into problems using this repo or tutorial.